PazAT/Support-Deck-Builder/README.txt

 	IV.
 Understanding the Files

 The "Data" files are the program's database, so to speak.
-In particular, the files "numericTypes.txt" and "supportSkillLevels.txt" are the most important and coincidentally, the most cryptic upon first glance.
+In particular, the files "numericTypes.txt" and "supportSkillLevels.txt" are the most important.
 Each of these files contains numerical information pertaining to characters and support skills, respectively.
 In contrast, the other files are simpler to read.

+The following text gives the templates for each file you will find in the "Data" directory.

 	supportSkills.txt
 		the name of each support skill and its nickname on the line directly below